 The American Guild of Organists promotes the highest level of organ performance through its National Young Artists Competition in Organ Performance.
 The Competition is intended to serve as a springboard for emerging organists to develop their performance ability by participating in the various demanding stages of this Competition.
 Underwriting of expenses is provided in part by the Nita Akin Competition Fund.
-The NYACOP Committee encourages all eligible organists to seek ever-higher levels of excellence by competing in the upcoming 2022 competition!
+The NYACOP Committee encourages all eligible organists to seek ever-higher levels of excellence by competing in the upcoming 2024 competition!
 Applicants who do not reside in the U.S. are responsible for understanding and complying with U.S. visa requirements as well as travel costs where applicable.
+2024 NYACOP Official Rules

 Prizes